Koudous Seihon

-Koudous Seihon 5 March 1986 is a Burkinabé actor best known for his roles in the Italian films Mediterranea and A Ciambra.
+Koudous Seihon is a Burkinabé actor best known for his roles in the Italian films Mediterranea and A Ciambra.

 Early life

 While from Burkina Faso, Seihon eventually left the country to seek employment in Italy, where he worked as an orange picker and African community leader.

 Acting career

 In 2015, Seihon was cast by Jonas Carpignano to star in Mediterranea, a role for which Seihon received numerous accolades.
 Two years later, Seihon garnered a major part in Carpiganon's second feature, A Ciambra.
+In 2021, Seihon played Ayiva in Carpignano's next film, the critically acclaimed A Chiara.

 Personal life

 Siehon speaks several languages, including Italian, French, Arabic, Mossi, and Bissa.